 Almost the end of the food tour, so let’s move on to sweet dishes

 - Platanos Maduros: Ripe sweet plantains fried in oil.

 2) Arroz Con Dulce / Arroz con Leche: Rice pudding which has coconut milk, vanilla, sugar, spices like cinnamon, cloves

-3) Tembleque (tem-bleck) : Wiggly creamy coconut pudding with Coconut milk, Sugar, Corn Starch.
+3) Tembleque (tem-bleck) : Wiggly creamy coconut pudding with Coconut milk, Sugar, and Corn Starch.

-4) Flan : Creamy custard cheesecake like dessert with cheese , eggs, evaporated milk, condensed milk, sugar , vanilla layered with caramel or topped with fruits and cream
+4) Flan: Creamy custard cheesecake-like dessert with cheese, eggs, evaporated milk, condensed milk, sugar , and vanilla layered with caramel or topped with fruits and cream

 5) Guava Pastelitos: Tasty crispy multilayer pastries with guava paste